 This market in Southwest Seattle is hosted by the African Community Housing & Development.
 It’s located in the courtyard of the Hope Academy and specifically highlights BIPOC farmers, chefs, and artisans.
 It’s also the only local farmers market taking no fees or cut of sales from vendors so as to reduce barriers for small businesses.

 The market features a rotating array of vendors providing food and goods from cultures across the globe.
-For example, you can sample bites from the chefs at Spice Bridge and find a huge array of hard-to-find food and products from Africa, Southeast Asia, Latin America, and more.
+For example, you can find a huge array of hard-to-find food and products from Africa, Southeast Asia, Latin America, and more.
 If you need organically-grown produce, Black Farmers Collective is also at the market.
 They provide land to BIPOC farmers to address the lack of accessible land to non-white farmers, a systemic issue I write about in my guide to Black-owned wineries.

 There are also a lot of free and discounted resources at the Delridge Farmers Market.
 For example, you can get free produce bags, $5 for all youth to spend each week, and complimentary community health and wellness programs.
 The market even buys back leftover produce from farmers at full price to distribute to local food banks, community fridges, and more in order to reduce waste and provide more access to fresh food.